Timothy-Tolley/TimsTales-React/README.md

 go to localhost:3000

-feel free to add issues if youre interested
+feel free to add issues if youre interested!